garydunkerley/garydunkerley.github.io/_pages/about.md

 ## A little about me...

-I'm a second-year at UGA who's interested in low-dimensional topology, particularly contact and symplectic geometry on 3 & 4-manifolds, knots & knotted surfaces, categorified invariants, and applications of these topics.
+I'm a second-year at UGA who's interested in low-dimensional topology and geometry.
+I'm passionateabout environmental & dietary ethics and enjoy spending time outdoors (hiking, cycling, & foraging especially).
-I also like to hike, cycle, and forage in my spare time.

 UGA students may be interested in the [student resources](https://garydunkerley.github.io/student_resources) page of this site.